massivebird/massivebird/README.md

 I am Garrett!
 I like playing Death Stranding.

-- 🍊 I love programming in Bash and Clojure
+- 🍊 I like programming in Java, Clojure, and Bash
-- 🚙 I am currently exploring Fedora Linux
+- 🚙 Fedora Linux + Sway and i3
-- 🐧 My favorite birds are penguins and the Shoebill
+- 🐧 My favorite birds are the Emperor Penguin and the Shoebill